actuallyyun/actuallyyun.github.io/Django delpoyment.md

     # Pre-requisition: A Django project

     What you will learn:
-    1.Set up Postgresql as the database
+    1. Set up Postgresql as the database
+    2. Serve static file with AWS S3
-    2.Configurate your Django app for Heroku deployment Serve static file with AWS S3
+    3. Configurate your Django app for Heroku deployment

     Enviroment variables